adsasmita/fun-with-python/README.md

-# pyzzles
+# pyscripts

-Personal collection of good python codes, algorithm implementations, and solutions to various puzzles / brain-teasers.
+Personal collection of useful python snippets and scripts.